 Request an Accommodation

 If you have a disability and believe you may need an accommodation to fully and equally participate in a court proceeding or activity, you may request an accommodation.
 Accommodation requests are granted to any qualified person with a disability for whom an accommodation is reasonable and necessary under the Americans with Disabilities Act of 1990, or under Washington State Court General Rule (GR) 33.
-A request will be granted unless it would:

 You may be required to provide additional information for the court to properly evaluate your reasonable accommodation request.
 If medical or other health information is requested, it will be sealed.
 The submitter may also ask the court to seal the documents.
 Generally, five-day advance notice is required to review reasonable accommodation requests.
 However, a response to an immediate need for accommodation will be provided to the fullest extent possible.